2014 Inland Northwest Research Symposium

 Developing and experienced scholars are invited to submit abstracts of completed research with an interdisciplinary and/or interprofessional foci for a poster presentation.
 Meta-analyses, innovative projects, and completed pilot projects are also welcomed.

-Abstract Submission InformationAll student and faculty researchers are encouraged to submit abstracts.
+Abstract Submission InformationAll developing scholars and scholars are encouraged to submit abstracts.
 Empirical work based on quantitative methods and/or qualitative methods will be considered.
 Qualitative methods include interviewing, fieldwork, and interpretation of existing data sets.

 Abstracts shoulde be limited to 250-words and be written for an educated lay audience.
 If you have an existing poster containing an abstract of a highly technical nature, that abstract may remain as part of your presentation; however, for this event the submitted abstract should be written for a general audience and be free of jargon.
 The abstract must demonstrate work that is of scientific, scholarly, or creative significance